xbmc/chorus2/readme.md

 ### Video streaming
 Video streaming via HTML5 "sort of" works, it really depends on the codec used.
 An embedded VLC player is also available with better codec support.
 This looks like the best we can get until Kodi supports transcoding.
+**Chrome users**: Chrome has removed support for vlc/divx plugins so streaming a video requires a [Chrome friendly codec](https://en.wikipedia.org/wiki/HTML5_video#Browser_support).

+## Kodi settings via the web interface
+You can change most of the settings you would find in Kodi via the settings page in the web interface.
+Some settings have been omitted as they require interaction with the GUI and others are just a basic text field with no options.

 ## Contributing